Dallas bankruptcy attorney, DFW bankruptcy attorney, Dallas bankruptcy, credit card debt, credit card lawsuits

 I Filed For Bankruptcy Before.
 When Can I File Again?

-A new Ch.
-7 case can be filed 8 years from a previous Ch.7 bankruptcy filing or 6 years from a previous Ch.
-13 filing.
+A new Chapter 7 case can be filed 8 years from a previous Chapter 7 bankruptcy filing or 6 years from a previous Chapter 13 filing.